Updated: December 3, 2024

 Medical power of attorney is a legal form that authorizes your agent to make health care decisions for you if you become incapable of making those decisions yourself.

-Depending on Where you live, medical POAs might also be called:
+Depending on where you live, medical POAs might also be called:

 Anyone considering having a Power of Attorney drafted should seek the guidance of a legal professional to make sure the documents are prepared in accordance with their local laws.